-It’s been said that everyone has a god, the question is only, “What god do we choose?”
-But many of us fail to even address the issue.
+It’s been said that everyone has a god.
+The question is what god do we choose?
+But many of us fail even to address the issue.
 Once considered, this question can give us a firm place to anchor.

 2. Be optimistic.

-Load your consciousness in a positive direction by scanning the news for examples of integrity.
-Then talk about those with friends and family, rather than the latest scandal.
-Make endorsing integrity a stronger value in your life than criticism and scorn.
+Scan the news for examples of integrity.
+Then talk about those with friends and family rather than about the latest scandal.
+Make endorsing integrity a stronger value in your life than criticism or scorn.

 3. Don’t compartmentalize your life.

 Too many of us are different people in different places.
-Determine to be a man of integrity then practice at home, at work, at play – wherever you are.
+Determine instead to be a man of integrity and then practice at home, at work, at play—wherever you are.